PASTAplus/web-x/README.md

    installing from the Conda environment files (i.e., environment-min.yml or environment-win.yml), Conda will install `fastapi-chameleon` from GitHub for you.
+ - Update (October 2021): `fastapi-chameleon` is now available through [PyPi](https://pypi.org/project/fastapi-chameleon/) and is now declared as such in the "environment" yaml files.

 ### Performing an Upgrade